Isolation and Control of Energy Procedure

 • Turning off power switches in electrical circuits.

-• Closing supply valves.
+• Closing supply valves to a safe position.

 • Removing mechanical drives.

-• Disconnecting batteries, leads, cables or hoses.
+• Disconnecting batteries, leads, cables or hoses that control moving parts.

-• Blanking off pipelines.
+• Blanking off pipelines to isolate equipment.

 The means of isolation should be of a type that can be readily checked by a visual inspection and it should act directly on the supply line.
 It should not act through control circuits or emergency stop mechanisms.